Segev608/MemLeakDetector/README.md

 ## Installation
 As a user, you have two ways to use the system.

-If you are working on the Visual Studio IDE and want to improve the system and contribute, feel free to do so by cloning the project on your system and running the solution file.
+If you are working on the Visual Studio IDE and want to improve the system and contribute, feel free to do so by cloning our git repository on your system and running the solution file.
 Of course, it is highly recommended that files you want to test on the system will be compiled in Debug mode.
-This way you can enjoy the additional information that the system is able to obtain on executable files with debug compilation.
+This way you can enjoy the additional information that the system is able to obtain on executable files with debug mode compilation.

 On the other hand, if you are interested in using the tool for the purpose of developing your projects, you have come to the right place!
 Here is the recommended way to perform the installation: